-B-12.1.1 Gas chromatograph — Equipped with a packed column injector and thermal conductivity detector capable of oven temperature programming.
+B-12.1.1 Gas chromatograph — equipped with a packed column injector and thermal conductivity detector capable of oven temperature programming.

-B-12.1.2 Chromatography data system — Capable of electronic integration and processing the chromatographic data.
-The data system must be configured to capture peak areas enabling measurement of peaks greater than or equal to 0.001% by weight.
+B-12.1.2 Chromatography data system — capable of electronic integration and processing the chromatographic data.
+The data system must be configured to capture peak areas enabling measurement of peaks greater than or equal to 0.001 percent by weight.
 Peaks that are not identified by the data system should be given a default response factor that is the greater of the average response factors for the calibrated components or R-22.
 If the peak is identified, then it shall be quantified using its measured response factor.

 B-12.1.3 Gas chromatographic column (Packed) — 1 percent high molecular weight compound of polyethylene glycol and a di-epoxide reacted with nitroterephthalic acid on (60 to 80) mesh graphitized carbon with a nominal surface area of 100 square meters per gram in a 7.3 m [24 ft], 3.20 mm [0.125 inch] OD stainless steel column.
 Prepacked columns are commercially available from multiple vendors.